 If you are visiting my hometown of Albuquerque, New Mexico, you will love spending a morning or afternoon visiting the beautiful Petroglyph National Monument.

 Petroglyph National Monument Visitor Center is located at 6510 Western Trail NW in Albuquerque.
 The monument itself has multiple locations throughout Albuquerque.
 Park trails are open year round, but each trail has different hours of operation.
+The park is free to enter.
 For the most up-to-date information, visit the national park service website.

 A petroglyph is ancient rock art, which is usually carved into volcanic rocks, that is common in the Southwest deserts.